sflanders95/EmpireMillenniumChatBlockerChromeExt/README.md

 To regain the hidden messages, use Erase function then reload the game (press F5).

+# Versions:

+Oct 18, 2018 - Changed to allow for new URL for the game.  empiremillenniumwars.ggs-emw.com has been chanegd to game.empiremillenniumwars.com.
+Possibly to allow for cross iframe javascript now that the site utilizes one domain "empiremillenniumwars.com".

+Oct 14, 2018 - Fixed isseu #2.  realized that removing chat array item in alliance or global also removed corresponding array item in the other chat win.
+Changed so it only minimizes the offending text.

+Sept 30, 2018 - Revised to allow for new iframe structure of the game.

+Sept 26, 2018 - Epoch

 ---
 [MIT Software License](https://raw.githubusercontent.com/sflanders95/EmpireMillenniumChatBlockerChromeExt/master/LICENSE) <br>
 \<EOF\>